How to get a graduate job

 Do some research into companies you'd like to work for and create a list of the relevant contacts by searching on LinkedIn.
 You can then reach out to them personally by email to introduce yourself and ask about vacancies.

-Social media is a great way to connect with important people, so do your research into who's who and reach out.
+Social media is a great way to connect with important people, so research who's who and reach out.
 That is, after making your online presence look more professional, of course.

 This might sound like a very general tip, but it's more actionable than you'd think.